chadsmith12/go_algorithms/arrays/README.md

 Deleting is not really a full deletion and is more just a "set."
 You set the value to something that signifies that it is deleted to you.

 All these operations are a `O(1)`.

+---

+### Searching Algorithms

+* Linear Search - This is the most basic searching algorithm that searches the array for a certain value and tells you if the items is inside of the array.
+This algorithm will linearly search this array until it finds the item and return that it found it.
+If it can not find the item then it will return back that the item was not found in the array.
+Because we are searching the array linearly we have to do that n times, so therefore the algorithm is `O(n)`.